 The Plaza is the central hub for the Albuquerque Old Town, a stretch of ten blocks characterized by traditional adobe-style architecture.
 It’s one of the busiest tourist areas surrounded by landmarks such as the San Felipe de Neri Church; also, boutique shops, art galleries, and street vendors selling handicrafts and souvenirs.

 Take a walk around the Plaza to enjoy the local atmosphere and immerse into the local New Mexican culture with great places to eat or stay.

 - Sandia Peak Tramway

-The Sandia Peak Tramway gives one of the best viewpoints of Albuquerque.
-The tramway extends from the city limits to the top of the Sandia Mountains, reaching an elevation of over 10,000-feet.
+This place gives one of the best viewpoints of Albuquerque.
+The tramway extends from the city limits to Sandia Mountains’ top, reaching an elevation of over 10,000-feet.
 The 15-minute ride is perfect for scenic views and arriving at exciting attractions in the mountains.

 Built in 1966, the Sandia Peak Tramway is the longest aerial tram in the United States.
 The updated tram cars have space for up to 50 people and provide 360-degree views during the trip.
 You’ll get to see the vast city of Albuquerque and the surrounding landscape while narrated by an expert guide.

 Some things to do include dining at the restaurant, hiking, biking, and skiing in the winter.